coroa/tmhpvsim/README.rst

 .. note::  We might want to add a separate entrypoint or command line argument to ``pvsim`` for updating the shape parameter definition file (specifying different years, lat/lon coordinates) and/or switching to another one.

-The FILE receives CSV data for all times for which a simulated PV value and a meter value arrived in `pvsim` and look for example like:
+The FILE receives CSV data for all times for which a simulated PV value and a meter value arrived in `pvsim`.
+An examplary 6 second extract looks like:

 =================== ================== ================== ==================
 time                meter              pv                 residual load